XavierProspero/bit_mirror_challenge/README.md

 I then copied these results into the *test.h* file.

 ### Why Recursive?
-My decision to also solve this recursivley was to provide a more robust technique that could scale to any data type *(given that it is a power of 2)* of two with relative ease.
+My decision to also solve this recursivley *(in adition to iterativley)* was to provide a more robust technique that could scale to any size number *(given that its size is a power of 2)* with relative ease.